Trump Latest News: Cuts White Racists For Muslims As Police ‘Infiltrated’

 Supporting this, racism could and has been used in lawsuits where racist actions were ruled to have created an “unhealthy environment,” according to the EEOC website.

-In the end, if racist Bannon keeps inserting himself into Trump’s latest news, America could turn into an economic disaster — just like the U.K. and Brexit — and fall in danger of violating the terms of its trade policies.
+In the end, if Bannon keeps inserting himself into Trump’s latest news, America could turn into an economic disaster — just like the U.K. and Brexit — and fall in danger of violating the terms of its trade policies.

 Trump should also not underestimate the E.U. to consider economic sanctions on America for being racist or allowing workers to be discriminated against.

-For example, opinions flared after the Trump election because he is a climate change denier, and it was proposed that the E.U. could also impose economic sanctions on America for violating the Paris Agreement, according to US News.
+For example, opinions flared after the Trump election because he is a climate change denier, and it was proposed that the E.U. could also impose economic sanctions on America for violating the Paris Agreement, according to U.S. News.

 [Feature Image by Chip Somodevilla/Getty Images]